Rooted in Family Values: Namu Gaji

 GR: What brought you to San Francisco?

 Dennis: I was the first person to move.
-We all came out here for a vacation for 10 days or something with a couple of friends.
-Shortly after that I ended up getting a work opportunity out here with an urban streetwear company.
+We all came out here for a vacation for 10 days with a couple of friends, but, I ended up getting a work opportunity with an urban streetwear company.
 It was one of David Choe’s first things.
 I did that for three months and then ended up going back into restaurants.
-Then David came out here when we got the contract for the concessions in Golden Gate Park.
-Dan was coming out here pretty much all the time, but he had a nine-to-five so he was really tied to where he was working.
-He ended up finding a great job opportunity here downtown.
-He moved out here, then a couple years later he got a job at Facebook, and he’s been there ever since.
+David came out here when we got the contract for the concessions in Golden Gate Park.
+Dan found a great job opportunity downtown, then a couple years later moved to Facebook, where he's been ever since.

 GR: Can you talk about the name of your restaurant?

 Dennis: Namu means “tree” or “wood.”
 Our first restaurant was just called Namu.
-Gaji means branch.
-Since this is the second location, it’s a literal concept.
-The word namu is one of the elements.
-We pseudo adhere to some Daoist approaches to health and food.
-Wood is an element that is beneficial for me especially, but it is something that we need in our ecosystem.
+Gaji means branch; since this is the second location, it’s a literal concept.
+We pseudo-adhere to some Daoist approaches to health and food.
+Wood is an element beneficial for me especially, but something we need in our ecosystem.

 GR: When you do pop-up ramen shops, is the ramen a take on ramyeon?

 Dennis: We’ve done both.
 We explore traditional techniques but also try to do something personal and regional.